JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_06/lecture.md

 We can see that
 - compiler has introduced a lot of variables
 - `while` (and `for`) loops has been replaced by a `goto`, where `goto` can be conditional
+- From Julia 1.12, julia tags if call is dynamically resolved (goes through dynamic dispatch) `dynamic`.
+The code shown by `@code_lowered` is untyped, and therefore everything goes through dynamic dispatch.
+Once the code is typed, we will also see `intrinsic`, which are calls which are "baked" into the langauge, i.e. not defined in julia.

 For inserted debugging information, there is an option to pass keyword argument `debuginfo=:source`.
 ```julia